kernelmachine/demix/README.md

 ### Evaluating without mixing experts

-To evaluate the language model _without_ mixing experts, you can supply the checkpoint from a GPU on a particular rank (to specify the use of a specific domain expert):
+To evaluate the language model _without_ mixing experts, you can supply the checkpoint from a GPU on a particular rank (to specify the use of the domain expert that was trained on that GPU):

 ```bash
 export DATA_BIN=${DATA_DIR}/data-bin/